Using Hybrid and Classical Solvers#

 Leap’s Hybrid Solvers#

-D-Wave’s Leap quantum cloud service provides cloud-based hybrid solvers you can submit arbitrary quadratic models to.
+D-Wave’s Leap quantum cloud service provides cloud-based hybrid solvers you can submit arbitrary quadratic and nonlinear models to.
 These solvers, which implement state-of-the-art classical algorithms together with intelligent allocation of the quantum processing unit (QPU) to parts of the problem where it benefits most, are designed to accommodate even very large problems.
 Leap’s hybrid solvers enable you to benefit from D-Wave’s deep investment in researching, developing, optimizing, and maintaining hybrid algorithms.

-The Using Leap’s Hybrid Solvers page provides basic information on these solvers and pointers to relevant documentation on properties, parameters, timing etc.
+The Using Leap’s Hybrid Solvers page provides basic information on these solvers and pointers to relevant documentation on properties, parameters, timing, etc.

 The following guidance applies to Leap’s hybrid solvers.